emhofer/ShopTemplate/README.md

-A template for building webshops with Strapi CMS.
+A template for building webshops with Strapi CMS and 11ty.